ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

-## Specification for MOSIP Compliant Biometric Device
+## Technical Specification for MOSIP Compliant Biometric Device

-### Technical Specification & Compliance

 June 2019 | Version: 0.8.4
 Status: Draft
 ### Table of Contents

-### Introduction & Background

-MOSIP is a not-for-profit organization building an open source foundational identity system.
-The project aims at providing key components, modules, and functionalities, to help governments and agencies across the globe, to build a robust, scalable and secure platform for foundational identity.
-More information on MOSIP can be found here: [www.mosip.io](http://www.mosip.io)

 **Objective**
 The objective of this specification document is to establish the technical and compliance standards/ protocols that are necessary for a biometric device to be used in MOSIP solutions.